 Materials that, if made public, would violate an individual's right to privacy under Art.
-I, Section 22 of the Alaska Constitution shall be confidential.
+I, Section 22, of the Alaska Constitution, shall be confidential.
 Confidential materials are not open for public inspection and include:

-- 1. Solicited communications relating to the qualifications of judicial or public defender vacancy applicants, or judicial officers; - 2.
+- 1. Solicited communications relating to the qualifications of judicial or public defender vacancy applicants, or judicial officers, including confidential comments received by the Council in response to its surveys, responses to counsel questionnaires, responses to solicited reference letters, and other investigative materials; - 2.
 Unsolicited communications relating to the qualifications of a judicial or public defender applicant or judicial officer, where the source requests confidentiality; - 3.
-Those portions of the "application for judicial appointment" and "judge questionnaire" that reveal sensitive personal information entitled to protection under law; - 4.
+Those portions of the "application for judicial appointment" and "judge questionnaire" that reveal sensitive personal information entitled to protection under law.
+Although not public, the confidential sections of nominees' judicial applications may be provided to the governor; - 4.
 Investigative research materials and internal communications that reveal sensitive personal information entitled to protection under law; and - 5.
 Contents of Council employees' and members' personnel records, except that dates of employment, position titles, classification and salaries of present and/or past state employment for all employees are public information.
 In addition, application forms, resumes and other documents submitted to the Judicial Council in support of applications for any position with the Council grade 16 or above are public information.